fieldtrip/website/tutorial/eventrelatedaveraging.md

 *Figure: A topographic plot of the event related fields obtained using ft_topoplotER.*

-To plot a sequence of topographic plots define the time intervals in cfg.xli
+To plot a sequence of topographic plots define the time intervals in cfg.xlim

     cfg = [];
     cfg.xlim = [-0.2 : 0.1 : 1.0];  % Define 12 time intervals